der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 [withTrackingTemplate(String trackingTemplate)](#withtrackingtemplate~string-trackingtemplate~)|[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Sets the tracking template of this new expanded text ad to the specified value.

 ## <a name="build"></a>build
-Returns an expanded text ad operation which represents the expanded text ad to create.
+Returns an ad operation which represents the ad to create.

 ### Returns:
 |Type|Description|
 |-|-
-[AdOperation](./AdOperation)|Expanded text ad operation which represents the expanded text ad to create.
+[AdOperation](./AdOperation)|Ad operation which represents the ad to create.

 ## <a name="withcustomparameters~string-customparameters~"></a>withCustomParameters(String customParameters)
 Sets the custom parameters for the new expanded text ad.  [!INCLUDE[custom-parameters](../includes/custom-parameters.md)]